maribelcuales/node-db4-guided/README.md

 Please follow along as the instructor uses Knex migrations and seeding to create a multi-table database schema.

+## Normalization Guidelines

+- Each record has a primary key.
+- No fields are repeated.
+- All fields relate directly to the key data.
+- Each field entry contains a single data point.
+- There are no redundant entries.

 ## Requirements

 Manage Students.